drocheam/optrace/docs/source/usage/gui_automation.rst

    sim = TraceGUI(RT)
    sim.control(func=automated, args=(sim,))

-This will close all GUI and plotting windows and exit all background tasks.
+This will not only end the GUI, but all other plots and subwindows.